Introduction to Traditional Chinese Medicine

 Traditional Chinese Medicine Education

-"Develop modern medicine and Chinese traditional medicine" was put into the Constitution and the State Administration of Traditional Chinese Medicine was established in 1986.
-Two years later, on the basis of the Administration, the State Administration of Traditional Chinese Medicine and Pharmacology was established.
-It is responsible for the national management of traditional Chinese medicine and pharmacology, for formulation of developing strategies, guiding principles, policies, laws and regulations, in charge of TCM therapy, health care and rehabilitation programs of traditional Chinese medicine, integrated traditional and western medicine and nationality medicine; and development of scientific techniques, as well as in comprehensive control of the equilibrium between production, supply and marketing of traditional Chinese medicine.
+The State Administration of Traditional Chinese Medicine and Pharmacology was established in 1988.
+It is responsible for the national management of TCM and pharmacology, formulation of developing strategies, guiding principles, policies, laws and regulations.
+It is also responsible for therapy, health care and rehabilitation programs of TCM, integrated traditional and Western medicine and nationality medicine, and development of scientific techniques, as well as in comprehensive control of the equilibrium between production, supply and marketing of TCM.

 Training of professionals is essential for the development of TCM.
 Traditional Chinese Medicine education has gradually developed into a system of training TCM professionals in undergraduate, postgraduate and continuing education.
 The TCM higher education has been expanded in scale and its professional structure has been regulated.
 Students can choose to study in different majors in TCM such as Traditional Chinese Medicine, Chinese Materia Medica, acupuncture and tuina, integrated Chinese and Western medicine.

 On December 6, 2016, the State Council Information Office of the People's Republic of China issued a white paper on the development of Traditional Chinese Medicine in China.